stan-dev/design-docs/designs/0034-jacobian.md

 - Why is this design the best in the space of possible designs?

 The other alternative is to not have a new block and have users define `*_constrain`, `*_unconstrain`, and `*_validate` functions in the `functions` block.
-This might be easier to implement, but it is not as nice looking as a new constraints block.
+This might be easier to implement, but having raw functions makes the constraints scheme removes localization and encapsulation which I think is a lot nicer.

 - What is the impact of not doing this?